Blog

 Wildlife Rescue’s Admissions Centre is located in front of the Burnaby Lake Rugby Club at 3760 Sperling Ave, Burnaby, BC V5B 4X5.
 Follow the Wildlife Rescue signs!

-If you have found an animal in distress, please call our Wildlife Rescue Support Centre at (604) 526-7275 before you arrive for guidance and support.
+If you have found an animal in distress, please contact our Support Centre for assistance.

 Wildlife Rescue’s new Admissions Centre will be operating from this location through the rest of the summer and joining the Wildlife Rescue Hospital at 5216 Glencarin Drive this fall.